 Interview by Dylan Beach

-For the fifth time in a row Strapper’s Mike Di Sciascio has jumped onto the stage during the awards to accept the Vic/Tas Retailer of the year.
+For the fourth time in a row Strapper’s Mike Di Sciascio has jumped onto the stage during the awards to accept the Vic/Tas Retailer of the year.
 With such success as an independent retailer in a town that hosts a vast amount of the surf industry in Australia, we thought it would be interesting to catch up with Mike and shoot through a few questions following receiving the award.

 Congratulations, it’s been another big year for Strapper Surf walking away with the Vic/ Tas Retailer of the Year.
 What does that mean for the Strapper team?